-Through our 21 years, we witness how much is shared; how much we have in common; how much we need empathy, energy and hope to invent a brighter future for us all.
+Over the years, on projects near and far, we witness how much is shared; how much we have in common; how much we need empathy, energy and hope to invent a brighter future for us all.

 Our new series of films are full of anecdote, meandering and imprecision; as much as they are full of determination, drive, and endeavour.
 We need all of this.